 RHA has always been excellent with their supply of tips and the MA750 Wireless is no different.
-Using their lovely little metal carry tray you get a very wide selection of silicone single bore, dual flange and foam tips.
-All come in a small, medium and large size except the foam tips which are both medium sized.
+Using their lovely little metal carry tray you get a very wide selection of silicone single bore, dual flange, and foam tips.
+All come in small, medium, and large sizes except the foam tips which are both medium-sized.

 Now my own testing didn’t get 12 hours, but close enough, around 10-11 hours and pushing lower the more button mashing and volume adjustments I made.

 RHA always so some nice packaging and the MA750 Wireless is no different.
 The box is a flip-out display type with a transparent layer over a nice presentational layout of the MA750 itself.
 Underneath you get a very wide range of accessories.
 In fact, very similar to the MA750 though there are some slight changes to things such as the carry case.